ns-tung/guess-my-number/README.md

 # Guess My Number

-In a simple JavaScript game with a classic pixel art design, you'll embark on a quest to guess a random number between 1 and 20.
-Each guess earns you hints, but be careful - incorrect guesses deduct points from your starting score of 20.
+In a simple JavaScript game with a classic pixel art design, you'll embark on a quest to guess a random number between 1 and 100.
+Each guess earns a hint, but be careful – each incorrect guess deducts 1 point from the 100 starting score.

 Can you crack the code and achieve the highest score?
 Test your luck and logic now! 😀